Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 The Warden found him in the street.

-He was walking back from the Residue dealer—emergency purchase, twice the normal price, his savings draining into the attempt to stabilize an echo that couldn't be stabilized—when she stepped out of an alley like a shadow taking form.
+He was walking back from the Residue dealer—emergency purchase, twice the normal price, his savings draining into the attempt to stabilize an echo that couldn't be stabilized—when she stepped out of an alley.

 Òràhd Vàscalìn.
 Thirty-four, according to Èitar's intelligence.
 Attuned to pattern-violations, dedicated to orthodoxy, and looking at Vèirnav like he was a stain she needed to scrub.